 Here you can compare all Viking cruise ships (RIVER, OCEAN, EXPEDITIONS) and their itineraries, destinations, and departures dates.
 CruiseMapper provides you with free of charge schedules with listed cheapest ticket prices per person per itinerary.

 In 2013, the company launched its new brand "Viking Ocean Cruises".
 Viking OCEAN's product was introduced in May 2015 with the launch of its first vessel MV Viking Star.

-In 2013 Viking River Cruises operated a 37 ships fleet.
-Till the end of 2014, the line's fleet numbers 52 riverboats.
-All ships have been fully renovated or newly built since 1999.
-Viking cruise ships on the European rivers have a capacity of 190 passengers, which is typical for the line.
-Viking cruise ships in Russia feature an average of 200 and over, the ships in China - up to 246.
+In 2013, Viking operated a 37 river ships fleet.
+Till the end of 2014, the fleet grew to 52 riverboats.
+All European boats are Longships, with passenger capacity 190.
+Viking ships in Russia are with average capacity 200+, the ships in China - up to 246.
 Note: "Longship" is a new patented ship design.
 "Modified" longships are smaller in size.

 Viking river cruise itineraries range from 7 to 23 days.
 They are operated along the:

 - European rivers Rhine, Main, Danube, Saone, Rhone, Seine, Elbe, and Douro

 - Asian rivers - Ukraine's Dnieper, Russia's Volga, China's Yangtze, Myanmar-Burma's Irrawaddy and Vietnam's Mekong.